 Even though some companies are jumping on the remote workforce bandwagon, many aren’t.
 Research and advisory company Gartner conducted a poll in March, finding that just half of more than 50 service and support leaders had a majority of people working from home.
 Because many offices will continue operations, Gartner recommends several social distancing measures for on-site employees:

 - Social Customs – Only authorized employees should be in the office, meaning no visitors or customers.
-Employees should be encouraged to greet each other without physical contact.
+Encouraged employees to greet each other without physical contact.

 - Scheduling Shifts – Companies can reduce the number of people in the office at the same time by allowing flexible work hours or setting staggered shifts with time in between to sanitize workstations.